Whether it’s a thermometer or a thermocouple, different kinds of sensors measure temperature

 Advantages of bimetallic devices are portability and independence from a power supply.
 However, they are not usually quite as accurate as are electrical devices, and you cannot easily record the temperature value as with electrical devices like thermocouples or RTDs; but portability is a definite advantage for the right application.

-Thermometers are well-known liquid expansion devices.
+Thermometers are well-known liquid expansion devices also used for temperature measurement.
 Generally speaking, they come in two main classifications: the mercury type and the organic, usually red, liquid type.
 The distinction between the two is notable, because mercury devices have certain limitations when it comes to how they can be safely transported or shipped.

 For example, mercury is considered an environmental contaminant, so breakage can be hazardous.
 Be sure to check the current restrictions for air transportation of mercury products before shipping.